loisxnguyen/plant-humanities-summer-program/session-two/README.md

 ###Iframe paragraph

 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
 This is a filler paragraph.
-This is a filler paragraph.
+This is a filler paragraph.[^1]

 <param ve-iframe
                src="https://archive.org/details/clevelandart-1919.21-ornament-with-symbol">

+[^1]: the image to the right shows a fragment of fabric dyed with indigo and madder